Course text books

 - Barber, Tom & Westland, Sandra.
 Thinking Therapeutically Crown House Publishing, Wales

-Two experienced hypnotherapists talk you through some of their cases and compare approaches, particularly useful if you are just starting out in practice and want to see how the same issue can be approached in different ways.
+Two experienced hypnotherapists talk you through some of their cases and compare approaches, particularly useful for Practitioner level students around case study and graduation time if you want to see how the same issue can be approached in different ways.

 - Ewin, Dabney M. 101 Things I Wish I'd Known When I Started Using Hypnosis Crown House Publishing, Wales